Phi Alpha Honor Society

 - Completed 9 semester hours of required social work courses.

-- Achieved an FAU grade point average of 3.0 based on a 4.0 scale.
+- Achieved an overall FAU grade point average of 3.0 based on a 4.0 scale.

-- Achieved an overall 3.25 and 3.5 grade point average in required social work courses.
+- Achieved a minimum 3.25 grade point average in the last 45 credits.

 Graduate Students are eligible for active membership after achieving the following National minimum requirements and meeting local Chapter requirements: